-Our brand new Gandel Digital Future Labs offer flexible learning spaces thanks to a generous Flagship Grant from Gandel Philanthropy.
+Our brand new Gandel Digital Future Labs offer flexible learning spaces thanks to a generous Flagship Grant from Gandel Foundation.
 These spaces work in combination with our learning program to encourage learners to appreciate and engage with invention and innovation; to critique, create and communicate.
 They have been designed to inspire dialogue, collaboration and teamwork; to foster participation in performance, immersive and locative experiences; and to promote use of connective technologies linking classrooms with real-life learning.

 Our renewed museum offers even greater opportunities for students to engage, discover and reflect throughout the building.
 We invite teachers to consider ACMI as their informal ‘classroom’, booking an exhibition visit and related program, to initiate or extend classroom learning.

 Teachers can be confident ACMI school programs provide experiences that promote discovery-based learning, reduce the digital divide and inspire joy and discernment in responding to and making moving image works.
 We look forward to reinforcing our connection with teachers and students when we reopen; to activating collaborative, creative learning; and motivating enthusiastic young producers to shape a positive future.

 Help us inspire the next generation of storytellers, coders, makers, watchers and players donate today.